Varun-Ajith/Rubik-s-cube-/README.md

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License [MIT License](LICENSE).

 ## Acknowledgments
 PyRay - Python bindings for raylib, the library used for rendering.